MUzzell/ptpchat/PROTOCOL.md

 * `version` : An short string to identify the software and version of this node.
 * `attributes` : A list of key-value strings that represent the abilities of this node.
 Only one item is required in this list at this time, `node_type`, which identifies this node as a client or server node.

 This message is an initial message that is first sent between nodes, performed immediately after the SSL handshake is completed.
-Its purpose is to present the nodes attributes to the other receiving node.
-Upon receiving a HELLO message, it MUST be followed with another HELLO message to identify the receiving node.
+Its purpose is to present the nodes presence and attributes to the receiving node.
+Upon receiving a HELLO message, it MUST be responded with using another HELLO message to identify the receiving node.
+After this initial exchange, a ROUTING message and any CHANNEL messages may follow.

 #####ACK